lucasbotingnon/bardo/README.md

 Docker Desktop will automatically start the containers whenever you reboot (unless disabled in settings).

+## Community-Contributed Prebuilt Docker Image (ARM64)

+A prebuilt Docker image for ARM64 platforms (e.g., Raspberry Pi 5) has been made available by community contributor **@driftywinds**.
+This is intended for users who don't want to rebuild the image on every update.

+> **Important Note**: This is a community-based contribution and not officially maintained by the BeatDock core team.
+We greatly appreciate @driftywinds for providing this resource to the community.

+### Available Images

+The following container registries host the ARM64 image (in order of recommendation):

+1. **GitHub Container Registry (recommended)**: `ghcr.io/driftywinds/beatdock-bot:latest`
+2. **Quay.io**: `quay.io/driftywinds/beatdock-bot:latest`
+3. **Docker Hub**: `docker.io/driftywinds/beatdock-bot:latest`

+### Usage Instructions

+Simply copy and paste the desired image tag into your `docker-compose.yml` file, and it should work out of the box on compatible ARM64 devices.

+For more details, see the original discussion in [Issue #32](https://github.com/lazaroagomez/BeatDock/issues/32).

 ## Support

 - **Issues**: [GitHub Issues](https://github.com/lazaroagomez/BeatDock/issues)